Fanatec CSL Elite

 If you’re coming from Fanatec’s Club Sport Wheel Base V1, Thrustmaster T500RS or Logitech G27/G29/G920, or any of their predecessors, then the CSL Elite Wheel Base is a definite upgrade.

-In terms of torque, it is located exactly between Club Sport Wheel Base V1 and V2:
+If you still operate a Club Sport V1 or V2, which are no longer sold: In terms of torque, it is located exactly between Club Sport Wheel Base V1 and V2:

 In contrast, here are some more torque numbers for the competition:

-So as you see, the CSL Elite Wheel Base is upper class, with only Club Sport Wheel Base V2 beating it.
-The Bodnar SimSteering system is a bit out of competition, with a relatively luxurious price tag in excess of 3000 GBP (> 3700 USD at the time of writing), and was only included for comparison.
+So as you see, the CSL DD Wheel Base is good stuff, with only Club Sport DD and Podium DD beating it.
+The Bodnar SimSteering system is a bit out of competition, with a relatively luxurious price tag in excess of 3000 GBP (&gt; 3700 USD at the time of writing), and was only included for comparison.

 So much for the torque.
 What about the quality of Force Feedback?

 Upon first trying this wheel base, I loaded up iRacing and the drifty Lotus 49 for a practice session at Imola.
-What I instantly recognized was just how smooth the feedback feels.
+What I instantly recognized was just how direct the feedback feels.
 If you come from a CSW V1, which feels more rugged, then you’ll first be skeptical.
 But without reason!
 Exiting the pit lane, I floored the gas pedal.
 After decelerating for the first chicane, I floored the gas again.
 This time, a tad too much and too early.
 I expected to spin the next moment.

 Part 2: CSL Elite Pedals